yeah/uberspacify/README.md

 load 'deploy/assets'
 ```

 Now, you need to add a few lines regarding your Uberspace to your `config/deploy.rb`.
-It is safe to copy, paste & adapt the following:
+If you haven't used Capistrano previously, it is safe to overwrite it and copy, paste & adapt the following:

 ```ruby
 # include uberspacify base recipes